loizuf/StableDemersLP/README.md

 # StableDemersLP
 Supplementary material (inparticular the source code) for "Computing Stable Demers Cartograms" submitted to TVCG and currently under review.
+We provide scripts to setup and run the project for ease of use.
+This will be outlined first.
+Below that you can find a detailed explanation of the usage of our program.

+Further, we use CPLEX as an LP and ILP solver.
+CPLEX provides free academic licenses, which is in line for the requirements of the Replicability Stamp.
+However it is not feasible to automate the installation process.
+We refer to instruction on the IBM webpage (https://www.ibm.com/docs/en/icos/12.8.0.0?topic=cplex-setting-up), explaining how to set up and install CPLEX for java.

+Scripts:

+First all scripts need to be executed as root and they need to be made executable beforehand.

+       chmod +x prepare.sh
+       chmod +x run.sh

+Then one needs to execute prepare.sh

+       sudo ./prepare.sh

+This will install Java, git, unzip and clone this repository

+Now it is important that the folder StableDemersLP/code/StableDemers_TVCG/lib, contains the CPLEX shared library, which is system dependent.
+For example, in the case of Linux and CPLEX 12.8, this is libcplex1280.so.
+Please copy the appropriate shared library into this folder.
+For more information, we refer to IBM's information about paths and jars (https://www.ibm.com/docs/en/icos/12.8.0.0?topic=applications-paths-jars).

+Now everything is prepared to run the example execution using:

+       sudo ./run.sh

+Note that this loads the data, computes a cartogram and displays it in an interactive GUI, but the instance is hard-coded into run.sh.
+For computation of other instances, please refer to the detailed description of usage below.

+Detailed Usage:

 The usage of the code can be found below.